 andoperator in the boolean logic).

-- Numeric variables: Here you have an input field to define if a variable value in the process instance should be equal, not equal, less than or greater than a certain value.
+Numeric variables: Here you have an input field to define whether the variable value in the process instance should be equal, not equal, less than or greater than a certain value.
 You can even add more input fields and apply the same operation several times at once.
 In case the

 isoption of the toggle button is selected, adding one or more values means that you want to see only those process instances where the variable value equals one of the checked values (this corresponds to the